Did you know that only 60% of employees say they have a world-class manager?

 Wrong hires have a big impact on a company’s productivity and costs.
 They usually perform lower than others, and managing an underperforming employee takes 70% more time than managing a high performing one.

-Additionally, if your staff doesn’t share your company’s values, you’ll find it challenging to make everyone rowing in the same direction.
+Additionally, if your staff doesn’t share your company’s values, you’ll find it challenging to get everyone rowing in the same direction.
+At the end of the day the goal is maximizing profitability.

 There are many advantages to hiring employees that are a strong cultural fit.
 Such employees bring more value to your business.
 They are generally more satisfied with their positions and exhibit that satisfaction through their work results.